SamuelSwartzberg/flashcardifying_text_temp/inf.md

-document.querySelectorAll(selector)|get NodeList of elements that matches selector qs and qsa can be called on document for a global search, or on an element for a search only on that elements children. qsa returns a static NodeList document.getElementBy<whatever>() returns HTMLCollections. document.getElementBy<whatever> has four variants ById, ByClassName, ByTagName Element.closest(selector)|get the closest ancestor element which matches the selector
+document.querySelectorAll(selector)|get NodeList of elements that matches selector qs and qsa can be called on document for a global search, or on an element for a search only on that elements children. qsa returns a static NodeList document.getElementBy‹whatever›() returns HTMLCollections. document.getElementBy‹whatever› has four variants ById, ByClassName, ByTagName Element.closest(selector)|get the closest ancestor element which matches the selector

 #### other interfaces & classes